Or can be used on any supported m,ultiple ledger blockchain networks:

 The Ethereum Classic Network (8 nodes, Ref: http://etcstats.net/)

-These type of blockchains are less flexible than programmable ones.
+These type of blockchains provide less information than programmable ones.
 This is because the total amount of a

 transaction can originate from several adresses in the Bitcoin blockchain.
 Because of this, the origin is hard to

 decipher.
-This is why the destination address can, through a Hierarchical Deterministic Wallet
+This is why the destination account can, with a Hierarchical Deterministic Wallet convention,

-set a key specific to a particular transaction and, hence, facilitate the origin of a transaction.
+create a key specific to a particular transaction and, hence, facilitate the identification of a transaction.

 Finally, another important part of the trio is the event manager providing information about the different events